Data Analyst (PhD qualified)

 About Reading Students’ Union

 We are a dynamic, student-focused organisation dedicated to empowering students and enhancing their university experience.
-Our mission is to provide inclusive spaces, innovative services, and opportunities for personal growth.
+Our vision is to be a place for everyone, we inspire and empower students to change the world.
+Check out our exciting new strategy

 The Role: Data Analyst